Posts Tagged ‘buddypress’

 December 24th, 2009

-I just uploaded my second wordpress plugin: Buddypress Group Documents!
+I just uploaded my largest wordpress plugin yet: Buddypress Group Documents!

 Group Documents creates a page within each BuddyPress group to upload and store documents.
 Documents can be edited and deleted either by the owner or by the group administrator.
 Document activity is logged in the main activity stream, and is also tied to the user and group activity streams.
 The site administrator can set filters on file extensions, and soon (in the next update) users can set email notification preferences.
 There is also a “Recent Uploads” widget than can be used to show any number of uploaded documents.